The Home Closing Process

 Institutional lenders seem to cause more delays than mortgage brokers.
-I'm not sure if it's because big banks follow their own procedures or that their employees punch a clock and don't really care about the file like commissioned counter-parts, but most of the delays in my escrows are from big banks.
+This could be because big banks follow their own procedures or that their employees punch a clock and don't feel urgency about closings like their commissioned counterparts, but most delays in escrows are from big banks.

 Here are common problems that can delay or prevent closing, many of which, it pains me to say, should have been addressed prior to submission to an underwriter, but sometimes the ball gets dropped:

 - Low appraisal or the underwriter orders a review appraisal that does not match the first appraisal.